Skip to content

 Chapman explained that C-4 is a relatively stable explosive and can't be set off by dropping it or shooting it, like TNT, until it is properly detonated by a shock wave when an igniter is fired.
 On this day, the trainees used about four to five kilograms of C-4 per project.

 After the explosives and the detention cord is in place, the group gathers at the bunker for safety.
-The commanding officer and one of the trainees attach the fuse cord, which will detonate the charges, in between the C-4 and the detention cord.
+The commanding officer and one of the trainees attach the fuse cord, which will detonate the charges, in between the C-4 and the detonation cord.

-The fuse cord burns much slower than the detention cord, at around a second per centimetre, so they calculate how much cord to use to time the detonations and the delay between each detonation.
+The fuse cord burns much slower than the detonation cord, at around a second per centimetre, so they calculate how much cord to use to time the detonations and the delay between each detonation.

 "It's not actually how you've seen it in the movies with the bright spark; it just smokes and as it goes you'll see it burn," said Chapman.